 What A Day For Weather

-Ida will no doubt be one that goes into the text books and lectures for what it did.
-It was an extremely strong hurricane when it hit Louisianan and storm chasers recorded the surge live with remote cameras.
+Ida will no doubt be one that goes into the textbooks and lectures for what it did.
+It was a strong hurricane when it hit Louisiana, and storm chasers recorded the surge live with remote cameras.
 That was really an interesting thing to see.
-The recorded 149 mph wind and gust to 172 were no joke either.
-It wasn’t one of those storms that was weakening as it was making landfall and stayed a major hurricane for hours over land.
+The recorded 149 mph wind and gusts to 172 were no joke either.
+It wasn’t one of those storms that was weakening as it was making the landfall, and stayed a major hurricane for hours over land.